About Me

 Research

-Krylov methods Domain decomposition methods Related topics ORCiD
+Krylov methods Domain decomposition methods Others

 Krylov methods

 I've worked with and on Krylov methods both in Prague and Geneva.
-My first topic of interest was GMRES and its convergence behavior and eventually became my Bachelor thesis topic, under the supervision of Zdeněk Strakoš.
+My first topic of interest was GMRES and its convergence behavior and eventually became my Bachelor thesis topic, under the supervision of Prof. Zdeněk Strakoš.
 The work was an (incomplete) overview of the deep results about GMRES convergence behavior and we finished by looking on polynomial methods in general on infinite-dimensional spaces and in what sense we should think about the approximations of the solution and the operators when we discretize and use a Krylov method, e.g., GMRES.
 As a result, I obtained a solid theoretical background in theory and analysis of Krylov methods and GMRES in particular.

-I continued to be interested in these method and worked on a preconditioner for CG in my Master thesis with Miroslav Tůma.
+I continued to be interested in these methods and worked on a preconditioner for CG in my Master thesis with Prof. Miroslav Tůma.
 We focused on problems where the system matrix is dually sparse.
 In particular we considered a block matrix with general rectangular block structure such that considerable amount of the blocks are zero and a lot of the non-zero ones are data-sparse (i.e., either low-rank or well-approximable by some hierarchical format).
 As a result, I learned techniques to deal both with structurally sparse matrices (elimination tree, graph prunning, ...) as well as with the data-sparse ones, e.g., hierarchical formats (such as HODLR, H, ...) but also low-rank approximation techniques (CUR approximation, randomized techniques, ...).

-With Eric de Sturler we have been working on preconditioner maps that allow us to recycle preconditioners in an efficient way for sequnce of linear problems, using data-sparsity and hierarchical matrix formats.
+With Prof. Eric de Sturler we have been working on preconditioner maps that allow us to recycle preconditioners in an efficient way for sequnce of linear problems, using data-sparsity and hierarchical matrix formats.

 Domain decomposition methods methods

-During my PhD I've transitioned to domain decomposition methods and the Schwarz methods in particular, navigated by Martin Gander.
+During my PhD I've transitioned to domain decomposition methods and the Schwarz methods in particular, navigated by Prof. Martin Gander.
 We started with optimized Schwarz methods withdata-sparse transmission conditions as a natural progression given my Master's background.
 This topic turned out to be very challenging to analyze, especially in contrast to structurally sparse transmission conditions.
 However the numerical results are very promising for the standard model problems.
 This naturally lead to further study of convergence behavior and convergence bounds in particular for the algebraic formulations of Schwarz methods.

-With Martin Gander and Lukáš Jakabčin we worked on Schur complement approximation qualities, focusing on the Schur complement on a truncated mesh and its relation to the Schur complement on unbounded domain.
+With Prof. Martin Gander and Lukáš Jakabčin we worked on Schur complement approximation qualities, focusing on the Schur complement on a truncated mesh and its relation to the Schur complement on unbounded domain.
 In practice, this work is analogous to studying perfectly matched layers (and the closely related absorbing boundary conditions), thus relating to DD methods in general.
 For a simple academical problem, we were able to prove that prolonging the boundary layer corresponds to increasing the degree of a certain Pade approximation, using continued fraction techniques and representations.

 Other